The newer cans go behind the older ones.

 (Of course, I can talk about Egypt too, anytime.)

-Want to see an example of my own writing?
-Check out my article on African American author Pauline Hopkins who used her novel to set the record straight about African history.
+For an example of my own writing, check out my article on African American author Pauline Hopkins who used her novel to set the record straight about African history.